 If a business is unincorporated then only the turnover figure above is used to make the identification.

-The existing IR35 rules applying to public sector employers continue as before the April 2021 IR35 rule changes come into force.
+The existing IR35 rules applying to public sector employers continue as before the April 2021 IR35 rule changes came into force.

 As mentioned earlier, close reading of the Finance Act 2020 might indicate that IR35 also applies to umbrella companies, agencies and employers seconding employees to clients.

-HMRC has stated publicly that this is an error, and that this will not apply as of 6 April 2021 when the new IR35 rules begin.
+HMRC has stated publicly that this is an error, and that this doesn’t apply as of 6 April 2021 when the new IR35 rules began.

 When do the new IR35 rules apply?

-For medium and large private sector entities, the new rules apply to work carried out on or after 6 April 2021.
+For medium and large private sector entities, the new rules applied to work carried out on or after 6 April 2021.

-If the contractor’s work with the company ceased before this time then it falls outside the new IR35 requirements.
+If the contractor’s work with the company ceased before this time then it fell outside the new IR35 requirements.

 What does my business have to do to comply with the new IR35 rules?

-Both public and medium and large private employers have the following obligations as of April 2021 (although preparatory work will need to take place by the company before this date to ensure full compliance in time):
+Both public and medium and large private employers have the following obligations as of April 2021 (although preparatory work will need to take place by the company to ensure full compliance):